GluuFederation/docs-gg-prod/docs/source/plugin/gluu-opa-pep.md

 |**opa_url**||This is your OPA policy endpoint where authentication data will be a pass.|
 |**forward_request_body**|false|Forward request body to OPA policy endpoint.|

+!!!
+Info
+    You can check the kong's [`error.log`](../../logs) file to check the request to OPA server and which data are passed to OPA endpoint.